nglgzz/awesome-clean-tech/README.md

 - [Carbon Engineering](https://carbonengineering.com/) | Canada | 2009

-  Using [Direct Air Capture](https://en.wikipedia.org/wiki/Direct_air_capture) technology, Carbon Engineering aims to take existing CO<sub>2</sub> directly out of the air, then using the gas to make carbon neutral synthetic fuels for planes, trucks, and ships.
-With support from Bill Gates and oil sands magnate Norman Murray Edwards, it's sure to see success in cleanly fueling global shipping infrastructure.
+  Using Direct Air Capture technology, Carbon Engineering aims to take existing CO<sub>2</sub> directly out of the air, then use the gas to make carbon neutral synthetic fuels for planes, trucks, and ships.
+Carbon Engineering is funded by several government and sustainability-focused agencies as well as by private investors, including Bill Gates and oil sands magnate Norman Murray Edwards.

 - [ElectricityMap.org](https://www.electricitymap.org/) | Denmark/France | 2017